pen-lang/pen/doc/src/README.md

 ### Reliable testing

-- Unit tests are always deterministic and fast.
+- Tests are always deterministic and fast.
-- No flaky or slow tests bother developers.
+- Tests are side-effect free and independent from test environment.

 ### No standard system library